weaviate/Verba/README.md

 # **NOTE** I forked this because there was no official Verba docker image and I wanted one in the Dockerhub Registry as I pull images on my Synology NAS via the Container app.
 This will automate so that an image will be created whenever there are changes to Verba 'Main' repo.
+Check the .github folder to take a look at the github action file.

 # Verba